Complaints and concerns

 Email: pelc.feedback@nhs.net

-If you’re not happy with your response, you can request an independent review of your complaint.
-Visit the Parliamentary and Health Service Ombudsman (PHSO) for more information.
+If you are not satisfied with our response, you can request an independent review from the Parliamentary and Health Service Ombudsman (PHSO).

 Complaints annual report